Db2-DTE-POC/wxddemo/docs/index.md

 We organized this lab into a number of sections that cover many of the highlights and key features of watsonx.data.

-   * Access a Techzone or VMWare image for testing
+   * Access a TechZone or VMWare image for testing
-   * Starting watsonx.data
+   * Checking watsonx.data status
    * Introduction to watsonx.data components
    * Analytical SQL
    * Advanced SQL functions